7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 				- What Input Validation?
 					- Which characters?
 						- URL encoded ip address in XSS payloads?
-				- Have you tried multiple payloads to verify (non-)existence of XXS, then tools?
+				- Have you tried multiple payloads to verify (non-)existence of XSS, then tools?
 			- Deserialization Attacks?
 		- Vulnerable webserver version?
 		- Webserver generic issues by type